JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/06-Mutable-State/Readme.md

 # Mutable State: Global vs Local

-**Note:** This file will use `Debug.Trace (traceM)`.
-This concept will be explained in the `Hello World/Debugging` folder.
-Please read through that before continuing here.
+**Note: This file will use the function, `traceM`.
+This function will be explained in the `Hello World/Debugging` folder.
+Please read through that entire folder before continuing here.**

 There are two types of mutable state: